iqhive/runtime.link/Readme.md

 The runtime.link project includes a selection of builtin representations for well-known software standards and interfaces.
 These are intended to act as a reference on how the package can be utilised and also as readily available interfaces that can be imported into your Go projects.
 We aim to keep a consistent level of quality for these packages.
-Currently we are aiming to include a useful representation of:

-* C
-* POSIX
-* OpenGL
-* GNU
-* SODIUM

 Common command line programs and shared libraries that are readily available on many systems can be discovered under the 'com', 'std' and 'oss' subdirectories under each